Undiagnosed Vision Problems Harm Children in Several Ways

 Common undiagnosed vision problems:

 There are many different eye problems that your optometrist can diagnose with a complete exam, but there are a few that are more common than others.
-If you suspect that any of these are occurring with your kids, Vision problems can make many things difficult for your child to get them in for a check up.
+If you suspect that any of these are occurring with your kids, contact your eye doctor to get them in for a check up.

 - Near- and far-sightedness

 - Dyslexia – when letters & words get reversed